lfaller/covid-data-challenge/README.md

 - **Documentation**: Comprehensive docstrings and inline comments
 - **Error Handling**: Graceful failure modes with informative logging

+## 🤝 Development Acknowledgments

+This project was developed with assistance from Claude (Anthropic) for code review, architectural guidance, and best practices validation.
+All technical decisions, problem-solving approaches, and implementation strategies reflect my own data engineering experience and judgment.

 ## 📄 License

 This project is intended as a technical demonstration and coding challenge submission.